 Both the GED and HiSET exams are offered at CNM’s main campus and in an online proctored format.
-Check here for more GED remote testing information and for more details about HiSET remote testing information, click here.
+Check here for more GED online testing information, and for more details about the HiSET online, check here.

 In-person HiSET and GED testing is available at the CNM Main Campus Assessment Center.
 COVID-19 safety precautions such as social distancing and face-covering requirements are in place and are strictly adhered to.